Ustedes los ricos

-Synopsis
+Plot

-Pepe el Toro, a poor carpenter, gets into an incident when almost getting hit by a car, he begins fighting with passenger that turns out to be Manuel de la Colina y Barcega, the real father of her adoptive daughter Chachita.
+Pepe el Toro, a poor carpenter, almost gets hit by a car.
+He begins fighting with passenger that turns out to be Manuel de la Colina y Barcega, the real father of her adoptive daughter Chachita.
 Revealed that, he and his mother, Doña Charito goes to Pepe's neighborhood in order to talk with her and offer her a better life by taking her away from poverty.
-However, she is undecided as long as she befriends a silly but loyal boy called El Atarantado (The Silly) and she is not getting along about the judgment of their newfound family against her current poor family.
+However, she is undecided as long as she befriends a silly but loyal boy called El Pichi (The Silly) and she is not getting along about the judgment of their newfound family against her current poor family.

 Pepe begins to take distance from his family as long as he has to do some part-time jobs and found an old friend from jail, that began to get closer to him without knowing that he is also a partner from Ledo El Tuerto (The One-Eyed), a delinquent that lost an eye fighting Pepe before and he is looking for revenge.

 This provokes Chachita to leave her family and joins the family of her birth father, but she decides to come back home to the surprise of his family when she feels out of the place.
 Meanwhile, El Camello (The Camel), a hunchback lottery vendor learns that Lido is free, but he is discovered by Lido's henchmen and they throw him onto the tramway rails at the moment the tramway passes, losing his legs in the process.
 Pepe and his friends are able to find him but he is too weak to say anything before dying.